Best Aspect Ratio in CS2: 4:3 or 16:9?

 • 5:4 — 1280×1024.

 As for the first three formats, you can enable them in the settings, then specifying the desired resolution from the drop-down list below.
-With the last one, it’s a bit more interesting: to convert your image in Counter-Strike: Global Offensive into the 5×4 format, you’ll need to set the 4×3 format in the settings and then find the 1280×1024 resolution on the list.
-This is how you can get the closest to a square picture in Counter-Strike: Global Offensive.
+With the last one, it’s a bit more interesting: to convert your image in Counter-Strike 2 into the 5:4 format, you’ll need to set the 4:3 format in the settings and then find the 1280×1024 resolution on the list.
+This is how you can get the closest to a square aspect ratio in Counter-Strike 2.

 You can also set your own resolution.
 To this end, you must specify the -w and -h paired commands in the launch options.
 For example, typing the commands -w 1000 -h 1000 will result in the game launching with a resolution of 1000×1000.
 However, we don’t recommend toying around with these commands, since there’s no benefit from such experiments.